 Frequencies below 9 kHz are excluded from the Radio Spectrum Decision.
 Therefore future updates of the EC Decision 2006/771/EC [12] (on SRDs), Implementing Act based on the Radio Spectrum Decision, may not cover SRD applications using frequencies below 9 kHz.

 It is proposed to wait for the outcome of such activities before any harmonisation approach could be followed up for the EC Decision for SRDs.
-In addition, the Radio Spectrum Decision may need an update to reflect that there are radio applications below 9 kHz.
+In addition, it should be taken into account that the scope of the Radio Spectrum Decision is limited to the range from 9 kHz to 3000 GHz.
+Nevertheless spectrum below 9 kHz is currently used without any requirement for authorisation, so it should carefully be considered whether this liberal approach below 9 kHz needs to be changed.

 Almost all national radio regulations worldwide define a lower limit in line with the ITU-R radio regulations [14] not allocating spectrum below 8.3 kHz for a defined radio service.
 Existing applications have existed for many decades (see examples in railway applications or in industrial automation) and have not caused problems.
 Very often, these applications are placed on the market under EMC regulations, or under different directives, e.g. machine directive.
 Many applications use the simple existence of an electromagnetic field of an unmodulated carrier frequency or change of the field when a metallic body is passing or approaching.
 In this regard, there might be interpretation possibilities with regard to the definition of telecommunications in 1.3 of article 1 of the ITU-R radio regulations.
 Other terminology such as ‘necessary bandwidth’ or ‘occupied bandwidth’ can also not be defined in these cases.
 This can avoid additional unnecessary regulations without any defined benefit by defining such applications as non-radio equipment.
 However, metal detectors are covered by the RE-D as used to determine the position of objects (art 1(3 of the RE-D).
 CEPT proposes to conduct a thorough discussion and investigation process and discussion first before reaching conclusions.

-The use of human exposure limits has been discussed in CNIRP 2010 [ref].
+Guidance on the use of human exposure limits has been provided in the ICNIRP 2010 guidelines for limiting exposure to time varying electric and magnetic fields (1 Hz – 100 kHz) [39].

-Two new harmonized European standards are under development in ETSI:
+Two new harmonised European standards are under development in ETSI:

 EN 303 660 [53] for radio applications below 9 kHz with related performance requirements and essential requirements in accordance with the Radio Equipment Directive 2014/53/EU Article 3(2) [45].
 The EN will not cover devices for wireless power transfer;